lschw/ut61b-libusb-driver/README.md

 # Uni-T UT61B multimeter libusb driver

+An analysis and description of the USB protocol can be found at https://lukasschwarz.de/ut61b.

 ## Installation
 The driver bases on the libusb library which has to be installed.
 Compile the program with a simple